Northumberland : Kingdom to County

 Northumberland, more anciently known as Northumbria, was part of the great Anglo-Saxon kingdom of that name, with territory extending from the Humber to the Firth of Forth.
 Present day Northumberland, encompassing a much smaller area, lies mostly to the north of Hadrian’s Wall and is no longer a kingdom, but it is the northernmost county in England.
 It stretches from urban Tyneside to the rolling wilderness of the Cheviot Hills.
 The hills still form the most imposing natural boundary between England and Scotland.

-Northumbria was one of the largest and most powerful kingdoms of Anglo-Saxon England and had been a focus for Anglo-Saxon christianity, art and learning centred on places like Lindisfarne, Hexham and Jarrow but in its later years it suffered constant invasion from the Danes and Scots.
+Northumbria was one of the largest and most powerful kingdoms of Anglo-Saxon England and had been a focus for Anglo-Saxon Christianity, art and learning that was centred on places like Lindisfarne, Hexham and Jarrow but in its later years it suffered constant invasion from the Danes and Scots.

 It was the Norman conquerors who divided this region into its two main parts, creating the County Palatine of Durham from the southern portion of Northumbria, while the remainder of the Earldom to the north of the Rivers Tyne and Derwent, continued to be known in Latin as Northumbria or in English as ‘Northumberland’ as it still is today.

-Some of these Northumberland districts became northern territories of Durham’s Prince Bishops – Norhamshire (alonsgide the Tweed), Islandshire (Holy Island) and the neighbouring mainland) and Bedlingtonshire.
-Other liberties were given to Norman Barons, or powerful ecclesiastics who through their own self interest, were expected to defend and protect them from the Scots in return for special privileges granted by the king.
-These districts included, the Liberty of Tynedale, and Liberty of Redesdale.
+Other liberties consisting of vast tracts of remote dales and wilderness were given to Norman Barons, or powerful ecclesiastics who through their own self interest, were expected to administer, defend and protect them from lawlessness in return for special privileges granted by the king.
+In Northumberland these districts included, the Liberty of Tynedale, and Liberty of Redesdale.

-The Liberty of Tynemouthshire centred on Tynemouth belonged to the Abbot of St Albans and had extensive outlying lands across Northumberland and Hexhamshire centred on Hexham was under the direct control of the Archbishop of York.
-In other parts of Northumberland power rested primarily in the hands of the Earls of Northumberland – ‘kings in the north’ – and other minor barons.
+In addition to Tynedale and Redesdale there were other shires in the region that had certain privileges such as the Liberty of Tynemouthshire centred on Tynemouth that belonged to the abbey of St Albans which had other extensive outlying lands across Northumberland.
+Another liberty was Hexhamshire centred on Hexham and under the direct control of the Archbishop of York.
+In other parts of Northumberland power rested primarily in the hands of the Earls of Northumberland (the Percies were like ‘kings in the north’) – as well as other minor barons.

 A battle ground

 As England’s ‘Border County, it is not surprising that many great battles have been fought on Northumbrian soil between the English and the Scots.
 Most notable were the battles at Otterburn (1388) and at Flodden Field (1513), but there were many other lesser known battles and Border feuds fought in Northumberland.
-Until the Union of the English and Scottish Crowns in 1603 life in the Border County could be extremely dangerous and was often a one of strife and misery.
+Until 1603 when King James VI of Scotland also became King James I of Englan, life in the English border region could be extremely dangerous and sometimes a one of strife and misery.

 O’ come with me, Ghosts walk tonight,